serverlessworkflow/specification/GOVERNANCE.md

 required duties they can be removed with a vote of at least 66% of the current maintainers.
 An e-mail is sent to the mailing list, inviting maintainers of the project to vote.
 The voting period is fourteen business days.
-Issues related to a maintainer's performance should be discussed with them among the other maintainers so that they are not surprised by a pull request removing them.
+Issues related to a maintainers performance should be discussed with them among the other maintainers so that they are not surprised by a pull request removing them.